austinwklein/docs.seawolf-marketplace/seawolf-marketplace-docs/docs/ci-cd/02-deployment-architecture.md

 | `deploy-dev` | Read/write to `/opt/seawolf-marketplace/dev/` only | Can deploy to dev environment |
 | `deploy-prod` | Read/write to `/opt/seawolf-marketplace/prod/` only | Can deploy to prod environment |

-These users are created without shell access (login shell is `/usr/sbin/nologin`).
-They can only:
+These users are created with minimal access.
+They are intended to:
 - Accept SSH key-based authentication
 - Execute PM2 commands for their respective processes
 - Read/write files in their respective directories